MuhammadAtoum/reading-notes/class-01.md

 - You can use grouping and similarity to help simplify the information you present.

-# The ABC of Programming
+# what is The ABC of Programming
 ## A
 - A script is a series of instructions that the computer can follow in order to achieve a goal.
 - Each time the script runs, it might only use a subset of all the instructions.